leobudima/elogii-blog/content/how-to-optimize-beverage-delivery-in-2020.md

 Not to mention, without reliable inventory tracking, you won’t have sufficient insight to [**improve last-mile delivery when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/).

-## Raise the visibility over the entire supply chain.
+## Raise visibility over the entire supply chain.

 A supply chain has well-defined steps.
 It has a start and a finish.
 It has the first and the last mile.

-That is why looking at the entire process from a wide and a narrow angle is key to identifying opportunities on how to improve it.
+That is why looking at the entire process from a wide and a narrow-angle is key to identifying opportunities on how to improve it.

 Without a complete overview of all operations, your organization can miss out on key opportunities to optimize.